|Sales & Marketing|

 Unlike most Square reviews (squareup.com & square.com), this Square Up review primarily covers the topics that matter to most merchants and small business owners rather than Square’s technology.
 Square is often called “Square up” or “Squareup” because of the domain that Square uses for its website; however, the official name for this company is “Square.”
 For the purposes of this review, the names will be used interchangeably.

 Signing up for the company’s payment processing service is simple: iPhone, iPad, and Android users simply fill out a quick form, download the Square app, and then await the arrival of the Square up reader in the mail.
+They can also purchase the reader at several nationwide retailers.
 The Square credit card reader plugs into the headphone jack of the phone or tablet, thereby making it a mobile credit card terminal.
 In fact, Square’s model has been so successful that it has inspired numerous clones from both big name competitors and fledgling startups.

 Other Square Services